juliankuyumcu/allegoriesofmylove/README.md

 ### Technology & Functionality

-* Built NextJS (with Tailwind), Strapi CMS, & hosted on AWS Lightsail.
+* Built with NextJS (with Tailwind), Strapi CMS, & hosted on AWS Lightsail.
 * SPA via dynamic, shallow writing, with URL updates and direct access to subpages from a URL visit.
 * Animations with Framer Motion.